Possible Applications Of BYOD

 2. Headhunters and employee search firms.
 For companies that hire people, BYOD allows them to take the company out where the potential employees are–to coffee shops, to parks, even to people’s homes.
 As most working people are understandably reluctant to discuss a possible new job during regular work hours, BYOD gives hiring managers the flexibility to take the office to them.

 3. Companies with multiple sales offices.
-BYOD is an ideal solution for keeping the sales force on the same page when employees are on the road or work out of multiple sales offices.
-Having a single company/personal device at home can insure that a sales person never misses that important customer call or memo from the home office.
+BYOD is an ideal solution for keeping the sales force on the same page when employees are on the road or working out of multiple sales offices.
+Having a single company/personal device at home can ensure that a salesperson never misses that important customer call or memo from the home office.

-The world of BYOD can seem like a scary place for IT managers and company owners trying to maintain security and control or company documents.
-However, the concept, used carefully, can offer improved productivity, better communication and attract better-qualified employees to your company.
+The world of BYOD can seem like a scary place for IT managers and company owners trying to maintain security and control of company documents.
+However, the concept, used carefully, can offer improved productivity, and better communication and attract better-qualified employees to your company.

 Bring Your Own Device (BYOD) Infographic